(Latest update: October 28, 2013)

 Initially, the solution provided by Secusmart could only encrypt voice, not text messages (SMS) or e-mail.
 For encrypting text messages Secusmart introduced a separate solution called SecuSMS in 2010, which means that between October 2009 and the implementation of SecuSMS, it was rather easy for NSA to at least intercept the text messages from Merkel's official phone (maybe in the same way they collected text messages of the Mexican president).

-Other easy options could have been the monitoring and/or intercepting of the non-secure mobile phones which chancellor Merkel uses, like the one provided by her political party (so no government money is used for party politics) and her private cell phone.
+Another easy option could have been the monitoring and/or intercepting of the non-secure mobile phone that chancellor Merkel uses, which was provided by her political party (so no government money is used for party politics) and which she apparently also uses for her private conversations.
 For convenience, many politicians often use their private cell phones for government business too.

 On October 27, the German tabloid paper BILD revealed that according to anonymous intelligence officials, it was president Obama who ordered the monitoring of chancellor Merkel's communication and that NSA was apparently able to intercept her newest secure mobile phone (see below).
 Only the secure landline telephone in her office wasn't intercepted.